 ● Respect your artists’ time and boundaries, and prioritize their physical and mental well-being.

-- • Provide for your collaborators’ access needs (i.e., wheelchair accessibility, ASL interpretation, time/space for breastfeeding parents to pump, etc.) so they can participate fully in the work.
+- Provide for your collaborators’ access needs (i.e., wheelchair accessibility, ASL interpretation, costuming support for plus-size actors, time/space for lactating parents to pump, etc.) so they can participate fully in the work.

 - Analyze your classes, membership policies, rehearsal rooms, and more for implicit bias and harmful practices.
 Look towards equitable industry standards — such as affinity spaces, community agreements, and exit surveys for staff and artists — for guidance.